Skip to main content

 The Albatross Tournament Rules

 Underdog contests are governed by our Terms of Use, Privacy Policy, and the rules listed below.
+For AZ users, please refer to our Terms of Use here.

 Entrants into Underdog contests compete to accumulate points based on athletes' statistical performance in sporting events.
 Contest results are determined by the total points accumulated by each individual lineup entry according to the relevant scoring rules.